 Plot twist!
 Today we’re discussing when to decline time-off requests, which is a little bit out of the ordinary for us.
 We’re usually telling you to give more vacation time to your employees.
-But, we wouldn’t be doing our job if we didn’t also recognize that situations come up when you can’t approve a request.
+But, we wouldn’t be doing our job if we didn’t also recognize that situations come up when you have to decline a time off request.

 Whether it’s because it doesn’t comply with your time-off policy or someone is abusing those policies, when declining time-off requests, here are a few things to consider.